-13. Section 10-50.100.070: Since the new Flagstaff Zoning Code was adopted in November 2011, staff has realized that the temporary signs section, while well intentioned, has not worked very well and has been hard to administer and implement.
+Since the new Flagstaff Zoning Code was adopted in November 2011, staff has realized that the Temporary Signs section, while well intentioned, has not worked very well and has been hard to administer and implement.

 Staff suggests, therefore, that a different approach to allowing for temporary signs is necessary.
 The most important aspect of this revised approach is to more clearly define a temporary sign so that it is clearly understood that it may only be used on a limited basis to advertise a specific sales event or promotion for a finite time.
-Today the current temporary sign, and as is apparent on any major arterial in the City, temporary signs are frequently used as additional signs to advertise a business, effectively becoming adjunct permanent signs.
+Today the current temporary sign regulations tend to allow business owners to abuse the right to have a temporary sign, and as is apparent on any major arterial in the City, temporary signs are frequently used as additional signs to advertise a business, effectively becoming adjunct permanent signs.
 Indeed there are many examples of such temporary signs as vertical banners, A-frame signs, or wall banners (most of which have received temporary sign permits from City staff) that are on display every day, and that advertise the name of the business or direct patrons to parking, rather than advertise a short-term sale or special promotional event, as this Section was intended to facilitate.